knownmed/topology-grapher/README.md

 And you are done, if you integrated in a way that all the topologies will always be published automatically there is 0 maintenance effort needed from now on.

+## Contributing

+We welcome any thoughts or patches, please check the [Contributing guide](CONTRIBUTING.md) to see how to contribute to this project.